How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 For revocable trusts, yes.
 Irrevocable trusts are much more complex and more challenging to change.

-Do I need a new trust if I move to another state?
+Is it necessary to create a fresh trust arrangement if I move to a different state?

 Not necessarily, but you should have it reviewed to ensure it complies with your new state’s laws.